dankuck/dankuck.github.io/_posts/2021-04-03-trumans-map-5-loss-aversion.md

 Marlon chimed in, “Yeah, you should have told him to get out of town.
 The pastor hasn’t even started talking yet.”

-This wasn’t the first time they had mentioned it.
-I thought being agreeable was nice.
+This wasn’t the first time Meryl had complained that I was agreeable.
+I thought it was an effective way to defuse a situation.
+She thought it was boring or lazy or something.

 I would have pushed back, and it probably would have become another ironic argument.
 But at that moment, Mr. Delta from Germany sat down to play the organ, signaling that the pastor was about to take the stage.

 Pastor Father Utmost led us all in a short ritual greeting and started in on a sermon extolling the virtues of small town life.
 It was just another twist on the same sermon he gave every Easter.
 On Christmas it was always about how the true spirit of family is in the neighbors around us.
 He was really good at making ordinary things sound poetic.
 His droning lulled me into a comfortable mindlessness.
 The soft swing of his words, up and down, said he was simply right.
 Whenever I noticed that I had already forgotten what he said a moment before, he had another word to bring me back into the mystery of his truth.